 For example, your DNA stays in the database, so when more people test and show up as matches for you, you can log in to your test results and see more matches.

-Additionally, Ancestry is always trying to improve their methods and does continual research into the way the results are presented and the information provided.
+Additionally, Ancestry consistently works to improve their methods and does continual research into the way the results are presented and the information provided.
 So sometimes, you might log into learn something brand-new about your ethnicity.
 It’s really exciting – I just love it.

 Your DNA Test Will Tell You Your Ethnicity